Explanation of Statement of Operations - Quarter 2 Financial Update (2016)

-Annual Variance - the difference between the annual budget and the annual forecast.
+Annual Budget vs. Forecast Variance Favourable/(Unfavourable) - the difference between the annual budget and the annual forecast.
 An unfavourable variance (i.e. forecasted expenditures are greater than budgeted or forecasted revenues are less than budgeted) is shown as a negative and a favourable variance (i.e. forecasted expenditures are less than budgeted or forecasted revenues are greater than budgeted) is shown as a positive.

 Report Rows - Expenditures

 Compensation - salaries, benefits and personnel related allowances (such as meals, clothing, training).

 Administrative - costs for audit, advertising, consulting, insurance, contracted services, Court Services expenses, allowances (such as car, mileage), telephone, training and related expenses, office supplies, memberships and other miscellaneous expenses.

 Operational & Supply - program specific costs including: chemical, medical, waste management supplies and purchased services.

 Occupancy & Infrastructure - costs to repair or maintain property and infrastructure, property tax, leases and all utilities.